Tom Morello: Early life

-Thomas Baptist Morello was born on May 30, 1964 in Harlem, New York to parents Ngethe Njoroge and Mary Morello.
+Thomas Baptist Morello was born on May 30, 1964, in Harlem, New York City to parents Ngethe Njoroge and Mary Morello.
 Morello, an only child, is the son of an American mother of Italian and Irish descent and a Kenyan Kikuyu father.
 His mother was a schoolteacher from Marseilles, Illinois, who earned a Master of Arts at Loyola University, Chicago and traveled to Germany, Spain, Japan, and Kenya as an English language teacher between 1977 and 1983.

-His father participated in the Mau Mau Uprising (1952–1960) and was Kenya's first ambassador to the United Nations.
+Morello's father participated in the Mau Mau Uprising (1952–1960) and was Kenya's first ambassador to the United Nations.
 Morello's paternal great-uncle, Jomo Kenyatta, was the first elected president of Kenya.
-His aunt, Jemimah Gecaga, was the first woman to serve in the legislature of Kenya; and his uncle Njoroge Mungai was a Kenyan Cabinet Minister, Member of Parliament, and was considered one of the founding fathers of modern Kenya.
-His parents met in August 1963 while attending a pro-democracy protest in Nairobi, Kenya.
-After discovering her pregnancy, Mary Morello returned to the United States with Njoroge in November and married in New York City.
+His aunt, Jemimah Gecaga, was the first woman to serve in the legislature of Kenya and his uncle Njoroge Mungai was a Kenyan Cabinet Minister, Member of Parliament and was considered one of the founding fathers of modern Kenya.
+Morello's parents met in August 1963 while attending a pro-democracy protest in Nairobi, Kenya.
+After discovering her pregnancy, Mary Morello returned to the United States with Njoroge in November and they married in New York City.

-When Morello was 16 months old, Njoroge returned to his native Kenya and denied his paternity of his son.
-Morello was raised by his mother in Libertyville, Illinois and attended Libertyville High School, where his mother was a U.S. history teacher.
-She was the homeroom teacher for Morello's classmate and fellow guitarist Adam Jones, later of the band Tool.
-Morello sang in the school choir and was active in the speech and drama clubs; a prominent role he played was that of Oberon in A Midsummer Night's Dream.
+Denying paternity of his son, Njoroge returned to his native Kenya when Morello was 16 months old.
+Morello was raised by his mother in Libertyville, Illinois and attended Libertyville High School, where his mother taught American history.

-Morello developed left-leaning political proclivities early, and has described himself as having been "the only anarchist in a conservative high school", and has since identified as a nonsectarian socialist.
+Morello developed left-leaning political proclivities early, following in his mother's footsteps.
+He described himself as having been "the only anarchist in a conservative high school" and has since identified as a nonsectarian socialist.
 In the 1980 mock elections at Libertyville, he campaigned for a fictitious anarchist "candidate" named Hubie Maxwell, who came in fourth place in the election.
-He also wrote a piece headlined "South Africa: Racist Fascism That We Support" for the school alternative newspaper, The Student Pulse.
+He wrote a piece headlined "South Africa: Racist Fascism That We Support" for the school alternative newspaper, The Student Pulse.